AZemnitskiy/streaming-jobs-workflow/README.md

 ````
 ###  Modifying Existing Topic
 Changes in the existing topic definition would produce an "alter" statement on the existing Kafka topic during deployment.
-In the example below we are changing number of partitions in an topic for an existing topic:
+In the example below we are changing number of partitions inside an existing topic:

 **topics/mytopic.yml**
 ````